VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      absolute path to all .yaml files in root.
      Rule files may contain %{ENV_VAR} placeholders, which are substituted by the corresponding env vars.
      Supports an array of values separated by comma or specified via multiple flags.
-  -rule.templates
-     Path or glob pattern to location with go template definitions for rules annotations templating.
-Flag can be specified multiple times.
-     Examples:
-      -rule.templates="/path/to/file".
-Path to a single file with go templates -rule.templates="dir/*.tpl" -rule.templates="/*.tpl".
-Relative path to all .tpl files in "dir" folder, absolute path to all .tpl files in root.
   -rule.configCheckInterval duration
      Interval for checking for changes in '-rule' files.
 By default the checking is disabled.
 Send SIGHUP signal in order to force config check for changes.
 DEPRECATED - see '-configCheckInterval' instead
   -rule.maxResolveDuration duration
      Limits the maximum duration for automatic alert expiration, which is by default equal to 3 evaluation intervals of the parent group.
   -rule.resendDelay duration
-     Minimum amount of time to wait before resending an alert to notifier -rule.validateExpressions
+     Minimum amount of time to wait before resending an alert to notifier -rule.templates array
+     Path or glob pattern to location with go template definitions for rules annotations templating.
+Flag can be specified multiple times.
+     Examples:
+      -rule.templates="/path/to/file".
+Path to a single file with go templates -rule.templates="dir/*.tpl" -rule.templates="/*.tpl".
+Relative path to all .tpl files in "dir" folder, absolute path to all .tpl files in root.
+     Supports an array of values separated by comma or specified via multiple flags.
+  -rule.validateExpressions
      Whether to validate rules expressions via MetricsQL engine (default true) -rule.validateTemplates